Subperiosteal Dental Implants: A Comprehensive Guide

 Maintaining Subperiosteal Implants for Long-Term Success

-• Brush after meals using a soft-bristled toothbrush.
+- Brush gently after meals with a soft-bristled toothbrush

-• Use an antibacterial mouthwash to minimize plaque buildup.
+- Use an antibacterial mouthwash to reduce plaque and bacteria buildup

-• Schedule regular dental check-ups and professional cleanings to ensure the implants remain in excellent condition.
+- Attend regular check-ups and professional cleanings at Smile 24h Expert Clinics to ensure your implants remain healthy and stable

 A Life-Changing Solution for Patients with Bone Loss